Relevant industry experience and an accredited degree can significantly increase your chances of getting a job as an electrical engineer

 Specialist recruitment agencies handle contract vacancies, particularly for experienced engineers.

 Some companies offer an established training programme that includes on-the-job training and structured continuing professional development (CPD).
 Smaller employers may be unable to provide such a broad training experience, so it's worth checking what arrangements are in place when applying for jobs.

 Some larger organisations offer graduate training schemes, which involve a rotation of posts in the first two to three years in order to help you gain the necessary competencies and experience.

 You may also receive training in core business skills, such as project management, report writing or presentation skills.

 Many electrical engineers work towards gaining professional status at either incorporated engineer (IEng) or chartered engineer (CEng) level.
 Both qualifications are awarded by the Engineering Council and provide recognition of expertise and a higher earning potential.

 To gain professional status you need to be a member of a relevant body such as the IET so that you can apply through them.
 The process of becoming incorporated is more straightforward if you have a relevant accredited degree, or an accredited HND plus appropriate learning to degree level.

 To become chartered, you will ideally have an accredited undergraduate degree along with a Masters or an accredited integrated MEng degree.

-You also need to demonstrate that you are working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
+You also need to demonstrate that you're working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).

-UK engineering qualifications are recognised in most countries, in others you may have to take additional tests.
+Some electrical engineers choose to develop their careers abroad.
+UK engineering qualifications are recognised in most countries, although in some you'll have to take additional tests.
 Most overseas organisations will expect chartered engineer status.
-You are advised to check with your professional institution and the country where you intend to work for further details.
+Check with your professional institution and the country where you intend to work for further details.